We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If your side effects continue, discontinue use.
-You may need to switch to a different retinoid or try a different anti-aging method.
+If your side effects continue, you should stop using the product.
+You may need to switch to a different retinoid or try a different method to get the results you want.

 Sunburn is another possible side effect of using retinoids.
-Over time, you may also put yourself at risk for age spots.
-You can counteract these risk factors by wearing a broad-spectrum sunscreen daily.
+You can counteract these risk factors by wearing broad-spectrum sunscreen daily.

 OTC retinoids are widely available at your local drugstore or beauty product outlet.